 Courses of Study

-At KS4, History is a popular option choice, with four full groups for September 2017.
-Groups receive 5 x 60 minute lessons per cycle.
-The specification taught is Edexcel History, with the History of Medicine through time and the Cold War taught in Year 10, and the Reign of Elizabeth I and America: Civil Rights and Vietnam in Year 11.
+At KS4, History is a popular option choice, with four full groups for September 2018.
+Groups receive 5 x 50 minute lessons per cycle.
+The specification taught is Edexcel History, with the History of Medicine through time and the Cold War taught in Year 10, the Reign of Elizabeth I, Weimar and Nazi Germany 1919-1939 in Year 11.

 At KS5, we retain increasing numbers of students and follow the OCR History specification mixing British and foreign history.
 In year 12 students study Early Stuart Britain 1603-1660 and Apartheid South Africa 1948-90, with the option to sit an AS exam on these topics at the end of the year.
 The year 13 course focuses on a breadth study of Russia and its rulers from 1855-1964, with an extended coursework essay on a subject to be agreed with their teacher.

 Detailed schemes of work exist for all study units in KS3, 4 & 5.
 They emphasise the development of skills and a varied approach, using a range of teaching and learning styles.
 Aspects are reviewed and rewritten every Summer Term.